qmrg/qmrg.github.io/_posts/2021-6-18-New-Posts.md

 We are happy to announce that we are seeking nominations for two positions on the QMRG committee in order to replace current post-holders who are completing their terms.
 Specifically:

-* Secretary - Main responsibilities include organising monthly QMRG meetings, liaising with RGS-IBG, and disseminating resources among group members.
+* **Secretary** - Main responsibilities include organising monthly QMRG meetings, liaising with RGS-IBG, and disseminating resources among group members.
-* Dissertation Prize - responsible for co-ordinating the annual undergraduate dissertation competition (see above), including advertising the competition, collating submissions, arranging judging.
+* **Dissertation Prize Officer** - responsible for co-ordinating the annual undergraduate dissertation competition (see above), including advertising the competition, collating submissions, arranging judging.
 The post-holder will also contribute to the general running of the group.
 Previous winners of the dissertation prize can be seen [here](https://qmrg.github.io/prizes).

 **Deadline for submissions:** 16:00 GMT 27th August 2021